rgdonohue/foss4gna-2018/PITCHME.md

 <br>
 @ol
 - How we use Git for course development and management
-- How using Git makes the learning process better
+- How using Git improves the learning process
-- How using Git plays promotes collaboration and builds community
+- How using Git promotes collaboration and builds community
 @olend
 @divend